jamiehenson/critter-collector/README.md

 It was originally bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Therefore it uses Webpack as its bundling vehicle, and can be ran locally with `yarn start`, built with `yarn build` and deployed to Github Pages with `yarn deploy`.

 The features of the game are as follows:
-- A player can move around a randomly populated and fully-tracked 27x27 grid world with the player occupying the centre of the world (the world is re-rendered around them) in order to match the style of the game that inspired this exercise
+- A player can move around a randomly populated and fully-tracked 27x27 grid world with the player occupying the centre of the game's viewpoint (the world is re-rendered around them) in order to match the style of the game that inspired this exercise
 - Players are not able to see Critters around the world unless they are within two squares of them, so they have to search for them!
 - Players are able to battle Critters, and choose whether they wish to fight or flee from Critters they encounter.
 Battles are simulated in front of the player with full logged readouts
 - If a player wins the battle, the opposing Critter is caught and added to the player's collection